-Download Minecraft or Play from Your Browser
+Download Minecraft or Play on Your Browser for Free

 Demo Version (Single-player)

-Classic Version (Multiplayer)
+Classic Version (Singleplayer & Multiplayer)

 Note: Players report that the menu will pop up randomly when left-clicking.
 You may need to downgrade to Java 6 to solve this issue.